MORANA › Backer FAQ

 What is actually in the box?

-At launch the core pledge is planned to be the complete First Turning set, 62 cards, every Warden, Site and Spirit, with no random packs, plus a rules reference and quick-start guide.
+At launch the core pledge is planned to be the complete HYBRIS set, all 206 cards, every Warden, Site, Spirit and Charm, with no random packs, plus the six tokens, a rules reference and a quick-start guide.
 Exact inserts and packaging may change before the campaign.

 Which set ships first?

-The First Turning, the 62-card launch set, funds and ships first.
-It is the finished, fully illustrated set.
-Any later set is a separate campaign and delivery, and is never required to play what you back at launch.
+HYBRIS, Set I, funds and ships first: 206 cards of Greek myth, finished and fully illustrated.
+Any other set is a separate campaign and delivery, and is never required to play what you back at launch.

 When will I get my copy?